SigmanGroup/kraken/README.md

 2. Run the example submission script with your requested inputs and configurations for the SLURM job.
 This will split your CSV file into individual conformer searches and submit them to nodes as their own job.
-Please note, that the conformer searches are relatively quick and not too computationally intensive, so use resources sparingly.
+The conformer searches are quick and not too computationally demanding, so use resources sparingly.

     ```bash
     example_conf_search_submission_script.py --csv small_molecules.csv --nprocs 8 --mem 16 --time 6 --calculation-dir ./data/ --debug